MuhammadNurYanhaona/ITandPCubeS/README.txt

 	1. Multi-core Backend
 	2. Segmented-memory Backend

+There are some auxiliary projects also included in the repository that we created to examine features of the compiler and validity of its generated codes.
+These projects are
+	1. Validation
+	2. Communication

 We made changes as needed along the development process.
 So always look at the last phase to get most up-to-date status of the language syntax and its features.

 Install the following tools to be able to generate the front end compiler
 	1. bison
 	2. flex
 	3. g++

 The Validation directory contains an eclipse project that we use to check the correctness of generated code by running equivalent hand-written C++ program against the same inputs as been used during running the generated code and comparing the two outputs.